MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/about-admin-roles.md

 ## What about the Azure Active Directory roles?

 The Microsoft 365 admin center lets you manage over 30 Azure AD roles.
-However, these roles are a subset of the roles avialable in the Azure portal.
+However, these roles are a subset of the roles available in the Azure portal.
 If you have a large business, there might be roles in the Azure portal that meet your organizational needs.

 For a list and description of all the Azure Active Directory roles, see [Administrator role permissions in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/users-groups-roles/directory-assign-admin-roles#available-roles).